EDUCBA Logo

 ON table_name1.column = table_name2.column;

-Above is the example of an inner join.
+Above is an example of an inner join.
 In the same manner, we can also apply other joins.
-In the above example view will be created by consolidating the records which are present in both table_name1 and table_name2 on the basis of a common field.
+In the above example, a view will be created by consolidating the records present in table_name1 and table_name2 based on a common field.

 Examples of Views in MySQL